-- The aggregate mark for all modules of the year is at least 40% - No mark is below 35% - Not more than 15 ECTS have marks in range 35 39% where the mark is below 40% must be repeated.
-Marks of 40% and above are standard: First Class Honours, 70%; Second Class Honours Grade One, 60%; Second Class Honours Grade Two, 50%; Third Class Honours, 40%.
+- The aggregate mark for all modules of the year is at least 40% - No mark is below 35% - Not more than 15 ECTS have marks in range 35 39%

-Note: Where one or more of these conditions have not been met each module
+Note: Where one or more of these conditions have not been met each module where the mark is below 40% must be repeated.
+Marks of 40% and above are carried forward to the next session and are not repeatable.

-4. Honours are awarded only on the aggregate performance to candidates who have successfully completed 60 ECTS, in accordance with the following
+4. Honours are awarded only on the aggregate performance to candidates who have successfully completed 60 ECTS, in accordance with the following standard: First Class Honours, 70%; Second Class Honours Grade One, 60%; Second Class Honours Grade Two, 50%; Third Class Honours, 40%.